TechnoSparks/ts-binds/README.md

 ts-binds binds two different folders on your device so that both folders share the same contents

+## Project Abandoned

+I am stopping development because I no longer use a device with an SD card slot.
+While the project may be revived in the future should my new device has an SD Card slot, consider using a much more worthy alternative [fbind](https://github.com/VR-25/fbind)

 ## Update Notice

 Please delete `/data/ts-binds`, uninstall module and reboot before updating.